-I'm a researcher whose work centers on building computational models of natural language interaction, and then implementing them in interactive systems to make interaction more natural.
-Anyone afraid that AI is a done deal and that the machines are coming for us is welcome to interact with state-of-the-art interactive systems which interpret and generate speech and gesture- you will probably walk away rather relieved, and with more understanding as to why people like me have a job!
+I'm a researcher who works on building computational models of human communication with natural language and physical action, and then implementing them in artificial systems to make interaction more natural.
+Anyone afraid that AI is a done deal and that the machines are coming for us is welcome to interact with state-of-the-art systems which interpret and generate speech and gesture- you will probably walk away rather relieved, and with more understanding as to why people like me have a job!

 My focus is generally on incremental processing and interactive responsiveness.
 I try to explain my work using the 1000 most common words of English on #UPGOERFIVE.

 I'm currently a Wissenschaftlicher Mitarbeiter (post-doc research associate) at Bielefeld University in the Dialogue Systems Group headed by David Schlangen working mainly on the DUEL project, where together with Ye Tian

 and Jonathan Ginzburg in Paris we investigate disfluency and laughter empirically from real data, by recording and analysing people in conversations, and then designing systems which understand these (much misunderstood!) phenomena.
 The other part of my job is helping to build a virtual coach within the ICSPACE project working with David, Iwan de Kok and Stefan Kopp.